silver-cpu/Obsidian.md-1.8.4-Privacy-Forensic-Analysis/README.md

 <br><br><br>

 <h2>#Testing</h2>
-I preformed three acquisitions of data:
+I preformed two acquisitions of data:
-The first test acquisition to see what I could get with a rooted emulated Pixel 3 Android V.13 phone with andriller:
-This was done to get a good idea of what I was working with starting out while awaiting the phone I was ordering in the mail.

-The second Acquisition of a physical, rooted Pixel 3 Phone to get the before and after installation and utilization of the applciation, Full File System (ls -alR /):
+The first Acquisition of a physical, rooted Pixel 3 Phone to get the before and after installation and utilization of the applciation, Full File System (ls -alR /):
 This was done to get a starting point to any and all changes that the Obsidian.md application makes within the file system.

-The Third and final acquisition was of the same rooted Pixel 3 Android V.13 Phone to re-perform similar tasks done in the second acquisition, although this time only looking for information that pretained to Obsidian.md.
-This was done with 5 minute intervals and the following timed script:
+The second acquisition was of the same rooted Pixel 3 Android V.13 Phone to re-perform similar tasks done in the second acquisition, although this time only looking for information that pretained to Obsidian.md.
+This was done with 5 minute intervals and the following timed script.

-<h3>Acquistion 2 Actions in Order:</h3>
+<h3>Acquistion 1 Actions in Order:</h3>

 | **Time/Date**|**Action Taken**|
 |----------------------|-------------------------------------------------------------------|